saurishc/saurishc.github.io/_posts/2023-08-25-fluidBasics.md

 1. Long Range Forces.
 This includes the gravitational force and the electrostatic force (for fluids with charge).
 2. Short Range Forces / Contact Forces.
 This includes intermolecular forces such as van der Waals forces.

+For a fluid element of volume $dV$, the long range forces act over the entire bulk of the element.
+For a force field for which the force per unit mass is $\vec{F}$, the force experienced by the volume element is $\vec{F}\ \rho\ dV$.

+The short range forces cannot penetrate into the bulk of the element and act along the surface only.

 [Back to syllabus](https://saurishc.github.io/fluidMechanics)